-Leaving;
+Leaving.

 Your role as a volunteer

 Your role as a volunteer is to support the activities of the museum, library or department to an agreed standard.

 The key elements of the voluntary role(s) will be explained to you.

 The department will not leave you unsupervised in any activity involving children or adults at risk, unless you have undergone a safeguarding check, or unattended if your tasks involve sensitive or valuable material.
 It expects you to work reliably, subject to flexibility, in the arrangements, to the best of your ability, and to follow the relevant policies of the University, including health and safety and equal opportunities and to comply with our anti-bribery policy and procedures.
 You can expect us to deal with you in accordance with our equal opportunities policy.